laurensdelombaert/2imd-webtech2-labs/Laurens_DeLombaert.md

 #### 1.2.7.5.
 Beyond

 To keep improving my knowledge about build tools I've been searching a lot of blogs and social media channels to follow writing about CSS, JS and build tools, so I can keep learning new and interesting tools to improve my work flow.

+### 1.2.8.
+Project Building

+To help both the development and deployment of Node focussed apps, I've learned to use the NPM config package.
+This package easily allows you to create configurations in either JSON or YAML.
+Although we've learned a bit about YAML during our first Drupal lessons, I've chosen for the JSON format for this class.

+As a result, instead of being required to update your MongoDB connection, Node is now being automated to switch between either the local or remote MongoDB.

 ## 1.3.
 MongoDB University